stoupa91/eclipse-xpath-evaluation-plugin/README.md

  * You might be warned that you are installing unsigned content.
 If you are OK with it, click "OK" to proceed.
  * At the end of installation process you will be asked to restart Eclipse, click on "Restart now"

-**Manual installation from within Eclipse (Galileo, Helios, Indigo, Juno, Kepler, Luna, Mars, Neon, Oxygen)**
+**Manual installation from within Eclipse (Galileo, Helios, Indigo, Juno, Kepler, Luna, Mars, Neon, Oxygen, Photon)**
  * Go to Help -> Install New Software
  * Add repository ("Add.." button)
  * Fill in Name as "XPath" and Location as "https://raw.githubusercontent.com/stoupa91/eclipse-xpath-evaluation-plugin/master/eclipse-xpath-evaluation-plugin-update-site/"